smattymatty/mathew-storm-site/writing_content/Chapter 15 - The Silence.md

 Not the stale, recycled air of the labyrinth.
 Fresh air from above, carrying the scent of the palace, of the sea beyond.

 They approached slowly.
-The passage sloped upward at a careful angle: not too steep, not too shallow.
+The passage sloped upward at a careful angle.
 Engineered for efficient movement.
-The walls were smooth, polished almost.
 No tool marks visible.
-Just clean, precise stone that seemed to flow like water frozen mid-current.
+Just clean, precise stone that seemed to flow like water.

 Sisyphus reached the end and stopped.